 Broad-scale or basin-scale surveys are exceedingly challenging and costly, regardless of modality.
 Between 1975 and 2005, only 25% of the world’s oceans were surveyed for cetaceans, with a high proportion of surveys falling inside the territorial waters of the United States [5,11].
 Basin-scale surveys are unavoidably multi-year efforts in which a region is surveyed in parts over consecutive years or involve extensive mark-recapture studies [12-14].
 Another approach has been to combine data from heterogeneous sources such as aerial and ship surveys (e.g., [14]), strandings, and whaling data [16].
 However, these methods are expensive and the results are difficult to interpret due to large data gaps.
 New methods that complement existing tools and address these challenges of scale are required.
 While remote sensing has been used for decades to track coarse-grained changes in the environment (e.g., sea ice, land cover, urban development), the use of satellite imagery to directly survey animals is much more recent and hinges on the use of very high-resolution (sub-meter) imagery that can capture individual animals on the landscape (e.g., [17-22]).
 While the promise of direct surveys of wildlife from space is an exciting frontier for wildlife biology, the challenges in identifying animals, which are almost always rare and usually only a few pixels in size, remain formidable.
 In addition to the challenges inherent to classification, the volumes of high-resolution imagery that must be annotated for a comprehensive survey are enormous and require advances in computing, storage, and cyberinfrastructure.

 Cetaceans remain a challenging taxon of study given their frequently broad ranges and marine life-history, but their size makes them an attractive target for the use of imagery-based surveys.
 Previous efforts to locate whales using high-resolution imagery [23-25] have been largely successful yet face challenges in bringing the process to broader spatial or temporal scales given the time required for analysis [25].
-Fretwell et al. [24] successfully identified Southern Right whales (Eubalaena glacialis) near Peninsula Valdés, Argentina both manually and using a rule-based classification algorithm in WorldView-2 satellite imagery.
+Fretwell et al. [24] successfully identified Southern Right whales (Eubalaena glacialis) near Peninsula Valdés, Argentina both manually and using supervised and un-supervised classification algorithms in WorldView-2 satellite imagery.
 This satellite sensor provides 8 spectral bands and a panchromatic band with a maximum resolution of 46 cm per pixel on-nadir.
 More recently, WorldView-3 imagery has become available, providing a maximum resolution of 31 cm per pixel on-nadir.
 Cubaynes et al. [25] found that the spectral response of whales declines above the visible red band (630-690 nm).
 Because both manual and automated methods rely on only the visible bands, automated algorithms are easily validated by visual inspection.